 Certain tumors of the brain and its coverings can bleed heavily during surgery.
 This can make the neurosurgeon's task very difficult and sometimes impossible.
 This difficulty can be eased by embolization (blocking) of the blood vessels feeding these tumors before surgery begins.

-Franklin Moser, MD, Director of Interventional Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in this procedure.
-Marcel Maya, MD works closely with Dr. Moser on embolization procedures.
+Franklin Moser, MD, director of Interventional Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in this procedure.
+Marcel Maya, MD, works closely with Moser on embolization procedures.